-The different remuneration components used within UBB, cover all forms of remuneration, including salaries, other financial and material benefits, discretionary pension benefits and components, part of the Bank's social policy.
+The different remuneration components used within UBB, cover all forms of remuneration, including salaries, other financial and material benefits, discretionary pension benefits and components.

 The ratio between fixed and variable remuneration may be no more than 1 to 0.5.
-A minimum proportion of 10% of the total variable remuneration is based on the individual performance appraisal of non-financial criteria.